Political positions of Theodore Roosevelt: Conservation of natural resources

-Corporate regulations
+Regulation of big business

-For the first time in American history, through the Hepburn Act, the power to enact Price controls was passed into law.
+For the first time in American history, through the Hepburn Act, the power to enact price controls was passed into law.
 The act was strongly endorsed by the President, and its enactment was considered a major legislative victory for the Roosevelt Administration.

 In the Eighth Annual Message to Congress (1908), Roosevelt mentioned the need for federal government to regulate interstate corporations using the Interstate Commerce Clause, also mentioning how these corporations fought federal control by appealing to states' rights: — Of course there are many sincere men who now believe in unrestricted individualism in business, just as there were formerly many sincere men who believed in slavery – that is, in the unrestricted right of an individual to own another individual.
 These men do not by themselves have great weight, however.
 The effective fight against adequate government control and supervision of individual, and especially of corporate, wealth engaged in interstate business is chiefly done under cover; and especially under cover of an appeal to States' rights. ...
-The chief reason, among the many sound and compelling reasons, that led to the formation of the National Government was the absolute need that the Union, and not the several States, should deal with interstate and foreign commerce; and the power to deal with interstate commerce was granted absolutely and plenarily to the central government ...
+The chief reason, among the many sound and compelling reasons, that led to the formation of the National Government was the absolute need that the Union, and not the several States, should deal with interstate and foreign commerce; and the power to deal with interstate commerce was granted absolutely and fully to the central government ...
 The proposal to make the National Government supreme over, and therefore to give it complete control over, the railroads and other instruments of interstate commerce is merely a proposal to carry out to the letter one of the prime purposes, if not the prime purpose, for which the Constitution was founded.
 It does not represent centralization.
 It represents merely the acknowledgement of the patent fact that centralization has already come in business ...